INCY WINCY SPIDER ACTIVITIES!

 FOR OLDER KIDS!

 In the second video, I show how to craft a fluffy pom pom spider.
-This is a little more advanced for older kids and it could be Incy Wincy Spider all grown up lol?
+This is a little more advanced for older kids, and it could be Incy Wincy Spider all grown up lol?

 FINAL NOTE!

-No excuse these projects are both fun to make at anytime!
+No excuse, these projects are both fun to make at any time!

 Happy Crafting!!😄